 - Core 5– A simple e-bike with all of the essentials, built to “replace and outlast your car” (get our detailed Core-5 review right here)

-- 500 Series– A Ride1Up original and one of the most popular models designed for riding long distances
+- Turris– A Ride1Up upgrade that’s bound to be one of the most popular models designed for riding long distances

 - Cafe Cruiser– Cargo-style e-bike that carries up to 130 lbs on its integrated rear rack